CHSS Advice Line

-Coronavirus vaccines are now available to every Scot over the age of 40.
-You may have been invited to get a vaccination already if you are in any of the following groups:
+Coronavirus vaccines are now available to every Scot over the age of 5.

-There are several vaccinations available, but they have roughly similar ways of working.
-The coronavirus has structures called “spike proteins” which are present on the surface of the virus.
-Vaccines instruct your body to produce these proteins (not the virus) which trigger an immune response and teach your immune system to recognise and attack coronavirus.
+There are several vaccinations available, but they have similar ways of working.
+The coronavirus has structures called “spike proteins” which on its surface.
+Vaccines instruct your body to produce these spike proteins (without the virus itself), triggering an immune response to teach your immune system to recognise and attack coronavirus.

 Some people do experience side effects following vaccination.
 These may include:

-These symptoms should pass within a few days.
+These symptoms usually pass within a few days.